New to Henna? Get Started Here!

 Not all henna is created equal.
-Henna is a crop and like any other crop there are different qualities available an it can vary year to year.
+Henna is a crop and like any other crop there are different qualities available and it can vary year to year.
 It’s important to only buy henna from a reputable company that knows what they are doing and knows how to properly store

 We source our henna from reliable manufacturers that provide us with high quality pure unadulterated henna product.
 All of our henna is express shipped to us and stored properly.
 The ensures that you get the freshest possible product and not something that has been sitting in the belly of a hot ship for a month.

-Never use henna that has chemical additives or is labeled as hair henna.
+Never use henna that has chemical additives or is for the hair (learn more about henna for the hair here).
 These products contain dangerous ingredients and should never be applied directly to the skin.
 Henna is NEVER black.
 Anything called henna that leaves a